grafana/grafana/docs/sources/panels/field-configuration-options.md

 ### Fields matching regex

 Allows you to specify a regular expression.
-The properties you add to a rule with this selector will be applied to all fields where the field name match the regex.
+Properties you add to a rule with this selector will be applied to all fields where the field name match the regex.

 ### Fields with type

 Allows you to select fields by their type (string, numeric, etc).
-The properties you add to a rule with this selector will be applied to all fields of matching type.
+Properties you add to a rule with this selector will be applied to all fields of matching type.

 ## Field options